Privacy policy

 – Reach measurement/Marketing

-“Processing” is any operation or set of operations performed on personal data, whether or not by automated means.
-The term is broad and encompasses practically any handling of data.
+"Processing" means any operation or set of operations performed on personal data, whether or not by automated means.
+The term is broad and practically covers any handling of data.

-“Pseudonymization” is the processing of personal data in such a way that the personal data can no longer be attributed to a specific data subject without the use of additional information, provided that such additional information is kept separately and is subject to technical and organizational measures that ensure that the personal data is not assigned to an identified or identifiable natural person.
+"Pseudonymization" means the processing of personal data in such a way that the personal data can no longer be attributed to a specific data subject without the use of additional information, provided that such additional information is kept separately and is subject to technical and organizational measures to ensure that the personal data are not assigned to an identified or identifiable natural person.

 “Processor” means a natural or legal person, authority, agency, or other body that processes personal data on behalf of the controller.